Ukrainian architecture: Imperial period

-Russian Empire

 As Eastern and Central Ukraine became increasingly integrated into the Russian Empire, Russian architects had the opportunity to realize their projects in the picturesque landscape that many Ukrainian cities and regions offered.
-St. Andrew's Church of Kyiv (1747–1754), built by Bartolomeo Rastrelli, is a notable example of Baroque architecture, and its location on top of the Kyivan mountain made it a recognizable monument of the city.
+St. Andrew's Church of Kyiv (1747–1754), built by Bartolomeo Rastrelli, is a notable example of Rococo architecture, and its location on top of the Kievan mountain made it a recognizable monument of the city.
 An equally notable contribution of Rastrelli was the Mariinskyi Palace, which was built to be a summer residence to Russian Empress Elizabeth.

-During the reign of the last Hetman of Ukraine, Kirill Razumovsky, many of the Cossack Hetmanate's towns such as Hlukhiv, Baturyn and Koselets had grandiose projects built by the appointed architect of Little Russia, Andrey Kvasov.
+A prominent architect of the late Baroque era in Ukraine was Gottfried Johann Schädel, who led the construction of the Great Belfry of Kyiv Pechersk Lavra (1736–1745) and rebuilt the premises of Kyiv Mohyla Academy (1736–1740).
+Other prominent monuments from this period in Ukraine are the belfries of St. Sophia Cathedral (1748) and St. Michael's Monastery in Kyiv, Intercession Church in Podil (1772), St. George's Cathedral in Lviv (1744–1764), City Hall in Buchach, Nativity Cathedral in Kozelets (1752–1763), main cathedral of Pochaiv Lavra (1771–1791), Dominican Church in Lviv (1749–1764).

 Russia, winning successive wars over the Ottoman Empire and its vassal Crimean Khanate, eventually annexed the whole south of Ukraine and Crimea.
-Renamed New Russia, these lands were to be colonized, and new cities such as the Nikolayev, Odessa, Kherson and Sevastopol were founded.
+Renamed New Russia, these lands were to be colonized, and new cities such as the Mykolaiv, Odesa, Kherson and Sevastopol were founded.
 These would contain notable examples of Imperial Russian architecture.
+During the reign of the last Hetman of Ukraine, Kirill Razumovsky, many of the Cossack Hetmanate's towns such as Hlukhiv, Baturyn and Kozelets had grandiose projects built by the appointed architect of Little Russia, Andrey Kvasov.
+Among notable structures built under Razumovsky's rule which have been preserved to our times are palaces in Yahotyn and Baturyn.
+Other examples of classicist architecture of this era in Ukraine include the palaces in Vyshnivets and Kachanivka, Mykolaiv Observatory, Transfiguration Monastery in Novhorod-Siverskyi, and Samchyky Manor.